TheMasonACM/Downtown-Website/README.md

-# Downtown
+# Downtown-Website

-website for the city of downtown Mason
+This is the website being created for the city of downtown Mason.
+This is being run by members of the Mason ACM business team, split into a front end and a back end group.